Last updated: ET

 Tourist facilities are not highly developed.

-Tourist Visa: Not required (for stays up to 60 days)
+Tourist visa: Not required (for stays up to 60 days)

-Transit visa: Required
+Transit visa: Not required

 Children and travel